 Fashion and clothes

-Fashion of course ranges depending on the item and brand you select, however, be prepared for prices that though will be tax free will still be comparable or higher than bought at market.
+You must be wondering if duty-free is cheap at the Bali airport when it comes to fashion and clothes.
+Fashion, of course, ranges depending on the item and brand you select, however, be prepared for prices that, though, tax-free will still be comparable to or higher than those bought at the market.

 Alcohol and liquor

-Alcohol and liquor again varies on the quality of alcohol you buy, but a bottle of Johnnie Walker Double Black will cost around 50 USD (685,000 IDR).
+Are you looking for duty-free liquor at the Bali airport?
+Alcohol and liquor again vary on the quality of alcohol you buy, but a bottle of Johnnie Walker Double Black will cost around 50 USD (685,000 IDR).

 Snacks